05 Feb Overview of ICD 10 from a Top Medical Billing Company

 Who is affected by ICD-10?

 The ICD-10 alters diagnosis and procedure coding for anyone covered under the Health Insurance Portability and Accountability Act (HIPAA).
 This code set change will not affect Current Procedure Terminology (CPT) coding for outpatient services.
-The new ICD-10 codes will be required for use by all healthcare service providers in the U.S., and payers, clearinghouses, providers, and billing services must all comply with this new code set.
+The new ICD-10 codes will be required for use by all healthcare service providers in the U.S., and payers, clearinghouses, providers, and billing companies must all comply with this new code set.

 To comply, you should develop an implementation plan that includes a detailed timeline, budget, and organization assessment.
-Also, consult with a practice management software company and billing service company to assure compliance.
+Also, consult with a practice management software company and billing company to assure compliance.

 Major Changes from ICD-9 to ICD-10